One of the most frequent questions students ask is, “How to Polish Communication Skills?”

 #4 Lip Trills

 Remember the sound you used to make while playing ‘bike-bike’ – “brurrrrrr?”
-You need to do exactly the same in this exercise.
+You need to do precisely the same in this exercise.
 Sit in a relaxed posture.
 Breathe deeply.

-I’ve already written a detailed article to help you improve your spoken English.
+I’ve already written a detailed article to help you improve spoken English.